City Guide to Krakow, Poland: Part 4 | Visiting Auschwitz Concentration Camps, Travel Tips & Tourist Information

 For those who want a guided experience of the camps, tours are provided for a cost, by the organization that oversees the memorial.
 Tours are available in multiple languages, but they sell out quickly (especially in English), so be sure to purchase tickets online in advance.
-If you choose to purchase a tour, keep in mind that it will begin at Auschwitz I.
+If you choose to purchase a tour, keep in mind that it’ll begin at Auschwitz I!

 Tip: We always carry our own earphones with us, and by doing so, rather than use the headphones provided, we're able to plug in our own for the tour.
-Our personal headphones are more comfortable and have higher quality audio, therefore enabling us to have a better overall experience.
+Our personal headphones are more comfortable, fit better, and have higher quality audio, therefore enabling us to have a better overall experience.

 Entrance and Tickets